 About The National Center for Welding Education and Training (Weld-Ed)

-Founded in 2007 through a $5 million grant from the National Science Foundation, the National Center for Welding Education and Training (Weld-Ed) is a national partnership between the welding and materials joining industry and the nation’s community and technical colleges and universities that is dedicated to expanding the role and pipeline of welding technicians in the industry.
-Weld-Ed brings together the American Welding Society (AWS), industry partners such as Lockheed Martin and Lincoln Electric, 140 business and industry affiliates, more than 80 educational affiliates, and ten Regional Center Partners from its Center, located at Lorain County Community College in Elyria, Ohio.
+Founded in 2007 through a $5 million grant from the National Science Foundation, the National Center for Welding Education and Training (Weld-Ed) is a national partnership between the welding and materials joining industry and the nation’s community and technical colleges and universities.
+The partnership is dedicated to expanding the role and pipeline of welding technicians in the industry.
+Weld-Ed brings together the American Welding Society (AWS), industry partners such as Lockheed Martin, Miller, and Lincoln Electric, more than 400 business, industry and educational affiliates, and ten Regional Center Partners from its Center, located at Lorain County Community College in Elyria, Ohio.

 For more information, visit www.Weld-Ed.org or call (866) 529-9353.